 ALL THE BUZZ: Explore The Funk Zone, home to working artists, artisans and galleries open to visitors—especially on weekends and during monthly art walks.
 The hip neighborhood abounds with tasting rooms on the Urban Wine Trail as well as its share of craft breweries, like the Figueroa Mountain Brewing Co.
 There are also myriad places to dine, offering everything from small bites and casual fare to gourmet meals at The Lark.

-MUSEUM MORNING: Art lovers, history buffs, maritime enthusiasts, and garden aficionados will all find something to inspire them.
-Superb collections of painting, sculpture, and photography fill the Santa Barbara Museum of Art, colorful exhibits grace the Santa Barbara Historical Museum, and up-to-the-minute artworks thrive at the Museum of Contemporary Art Santa Barbara.
-In Montecito, Ganna Walska Lotusland is world-class horticultural jewel, while Casa del Herrero, a 1925 Andalusian-style farmhouse designed by architect George Washington Smith, also boasts a fine garden.
+MUSEUM MORNING: Art lovers, history buffs, maritime enthusiasts and garden aficionados will all find something to inspire them.
+Superb collections of painting, sculpture and photography fill the Santa Barbara Museum of Art, colorful exhibits grace the Santa Barbara Historical Museum, and up-to-the-minute artworks thrive at the Museum of Contemporary Art Santa Barbara.
+In Montecito, Ganna Walska Lotusland is a world-class horticultural jewel, while Casa del Herrero, a 1925 Andalusian-style farmhouse designed by architect George Washington Smith, also boasts a fine garden.
 And in the hills beyond the Old Mission, the Santa Barbara Botanic Garden offers 78 acres of rare and indigenous plants.

 LINGER OVER LUNCH: Find a seat with a water view or head for a romantic corner in a quiet restaurant, order a glass of local wine and savor the moment.
 Santa Barbara is about enjoying the good life—for residents and visitors alike.